prithvikings/Frontend_Mastery/ReactJs/Namaste_React/Episode 11 - Data is the new oil/Theory/Episode 11 - Thoery.md

 ## Theory:

 ### Topics Covered:
+- Higher order component- it takes a component and return a component
 - Seperation of a React Application into UI-Layer and Data-Layer
 - Controlled and Uncontrolled Components
 - Prop Driling